 Reading and Research Courses

 If you are interested in pursuing a program of study that cannot be met by means of regular courses, you have the option of devising a reading and research course (HIST 29700 Readings in History) that is taken individually and supervised by a member of the Department of History faculty.
-Such a course requires the approval of the undergraduate program coordinator and the prior consent of the instructor with whom you would like to study.
+Such a course requires the approval of the associate director and the prior consent of the instructor with whom you would like to study.
 As a general rule, only one reading and research course can be counted towards the History major.

 Petitioning for Credit

 The Department of History offers a wide variety of courses each quarter, and you are encouraged to take history courses to fulfill the requirements of the concentration.
 In some instances, courses that originate outside the department can be used to fulfill the course requirements of the major.
-To receive history credit for nondepartmental courses, you must petition the Collegiate Affairs Committee for approval.
+To receive history credit for nondepartmental courses, you must petition the Undergraduate Studies Committee for approval.
 A few things to keep in mind: